 - Text is grammatically correct and free of typos.

-According to recent NSF guidelines, “Intellectual Merit” and “Broader Impacts” should be addressed under separate headings.
+According to NSF guidelines, “Intellectual Merit” and “Broader Impacts” should be addressed under separate headings.
 Otherwise, the titles, sizes, and order of sections is flexible within the two-page limit.
 One example breakdown is shown in the diagram above.

 Your research proposal (technically, the “Graduate Research Plan Statement”) is the part of the NSF application where you have an opportunity to lay out a plan for your graduate research career.
 Whereas the personal statement gives you space to explain the big picture of your past and future career, the research proposal is a place for more nuts and bolts.
 Your goal is to convince the selection panel that you are capable of being a successful researcher: that you have the intellectual ability to propose a creative, feasible plan of research.

 Analyze Your Audience

 Your entire application will be “reviewed online by virtual panels of disciplinary and interdisciplinary scientists and engineers and other professional graduate education experts.”
 These are academics, usually from your broad area of science (e.g., materials research) but not from your specific area (e.g., optoelectronics).
 They will judge your application using some combination of (a) the NSF’s official criteria for the Fellowship and (b) their own ideas about what constitutes good science.

 The selection panel knows that this application is for a graduate student fellowship and not for a large grant that might go to a principal investigator.
 Real grant proposals are big documents with heaps of citations and references.
 Because this application is about funding you, rather than funding a specific project, the panel is more interested in seeing what your proposal says about you and your ability to write a good proposal rather than about your proposed research.
 Be sure to keep an emphasis on showing that you are capable and creative, and cite only papers you feel are necessary to show general interest in the subject (or to highlight your own relevant research if applicable).